A Grassroots Movement

 On March 11, 2011, a magnitude 9.0 earthquake struck the northeastern coast of Japan, causing a major tsunami, vast damage to the Tohoku region, and nearly 16,000 deaths.
 Thousands of children lost their parents as a result.
 Ashinaga responded immediately, establishing a regional office to aid those students who had lost parents in the catastrophe.
 With the assistance of donors from across the world, Ashinaga provided emergency grants of over $25,000 each to more than 2,000 orphaned students, giving them immediate financial stability in the wake of their loss.
 Ashinaga also built Rainbow Houses in the hard-hit communities of Sendai City, Rikuzentakata, and Ishinomaki, providing ongoing support to heal the trauma inflicted by the disaster.

-In 2003, Ashinaga registered as an NPO in Uganda and established a Rainbow House in the town of Nansana.
+In 2002, Ashinaga registered as an NPO in Uganda and established a Rainbow House in the town of Nansana in 2003.
 In 2006, Ashinaga began supporting orphaned students from Uganda, Indonesia, Sri Lanka, Iraq, Afghanistan, Somalia, and Haiti, enabling them to study at universities in Japan.
 During this period, Ashinaga also expanded opportunities for its Japanese students to go abroad, with programs in China, Vietnam, Turkey, Uganda, the Philippines, and Mexico.

 Aiming to contribute to sustainable development and the SDGs, Ashinaga launched its international flagship program in 2014, the Ashinaga Africa Initiative (AAI).
 The AAI is an international leadership program that cultivates the next generation of leaders to contribute to the development of sub-Saharan Africa.